kisanms/Live_Tracker/README.md

 - **Feb 20**
    - Experiment in a new ui for camera with gps images and states.

+- **Feb 21**
+   - camera captured image error 107648 size error in firebase , may be server error

 ## 🎉 Features Implementation
 ### Admin Dashboard
 - Company data management